loebse/BestSkiDay/README.md

 Weather data is provided by the Open-Meteo API, offering reliable and up-to-date forecasts for locations worldwide.

+## Future Development

+Check out our [Roadmap](ROADMAP.md) to see what features and improvements are planned for future releases.
+The roadmap includes short-term, medium-term, and long-term goals for enhancing the app's functionality and user experience.

 ## Feedback

 Found a bug or have a feature request?
 Please open an issue in this repository.